Bryant-Huang-BU/Bryant-Huang-BU.github.io/README.md

 ```

 5. The database is ready!
-6. In the project folder terminal enter:
+6. In the project folder terminal while using the project virtual environment enter:
 ```Bash
 flask run
 ```